 The doctor may also order imaging services such as X-ray, MRI, or CT scans to rule out other problem and see the extent of the injury.
 Imaging scans can help show damage, inflammation in soft tissues, the spinal cord, and nerves.

 In most cases, the doctor will also perform range of motion tests to see how well you can move your neck.
 They may also check your reflexes, muscle power/strength, and whether or not you can feel normal sensations.

 Once the doctor has diagnosed you with whiplash, then they will determine how to treat your condition.

 How do we treat whiplash?

-Osteopaths and chiropractors take a hands-on approach to whiplash treatment.
-They will focus on mobilising stiff joints using gentle manipulations, and often use massage to release tension in the ligaments, tendons and muscles.
+Osteopaths and chiropractors may take a hands-on approach to treating whiplash.
+They may work to mobilise stiff joints using very gentle manipulations and may use massage to release tension in the ligaments, muscles, and tendons.

-Whiplash physiotherapy involves a range of stretching and strengthening exercises, which your practitioner will demonstrate and assist you with.
-They will also use soft tissue massage to release tension in the muscles, tendons and ligaments.
+Whiplash physiotherapy generally uses a range of stretching and strengthening exercises.
+Your practitioner will demonstrate these exercises for you and show you how to properly perform them.
+They may also use soft tissue massage to release tension in muscles, tendons and ligaments.

 When should I book an appointment?